alexbiuckians/LungGuard/README.md

 ## Overview

-An end-to-end ML pipeline predicting individual lung cancer risk from 29 patient variables, with real-time SHAP explanations.
-A clinician sees not just **High Risk** but exactly **why** — which features are driving that prediction for that specific patient.
+A clinical decision support prototype that pairs real-time lung cancer risk scores with SHAP explanations and a counterfactual What-If engine — so a clinician sees not just a probability, but exactly why, and what a patient can do about it.

 ## The Problem This Solves

 Standard ML risk models give clinicians a number: 73% probability.
 That number

 is useless without context.
-A doctor can't act on a probability — they need to knowwhich factors are driving it, for this specific patient, right now.
+A doctor can't act on a probability — they need to know which factors are driving it, for this specific patient, right now.

 This project builds that missing layer.
 The dashboard predicts individual lung cancer